 Al got started bartending while studying Anthropology and Economics at UBC.
 Originally from Ontario, Al wanted to break into bartending so he took a course just like this.
 In just a few weeks he began slinging drinks at the well renowned Pit Pub and Gallery 2.0 Lounge.
 After going from busser to manager in just a couple years, Al moved on to making drinks at the Shark Club for the crowds needing a drink before and after events at Rogers Arena and BC Place.

-Most recently, he was working the bar at Tap Shack in Coal Harbour while working on his WSET certification.
+Most recently, he was working the bar at Tap Shack in Coal Harbour while working through his WSET certifications.
+Currently, Al has his Level 2 in Wine and Spirits from WSET.
 Al has a passion for wine, and a knowledge of how to pump out drinks in quantity.
 Bartending is also about quality, and personality and over the course of a couple weeks he will be sure to step you through his adventures behind the bar.

 Chris graduated from Vancouver Fine Art Bartending back in 1998.
 Bartending at university parties made him seek out a role behind the bar for both some extra cash and a parallel path to that engineering degree.
 Shortly after finishing the bartending classes, Chris started at a little Greek restaurant in Vancouver’s West Side, and after a couple years he moved on to the city’s best jazz club ‘The Cellar’.
 Doing a day job as an engineer, and night gig as a bartender soon caught up with him and he hung up his shaker set and bar rags to focus more on what he went to school for.